QuantumSavory/QuantumSavory.jl/docs/src/register_interface.md

 !!! warning "Limitations of symbolic-to-explicit conversion"

     Currently, the decision of how to convert a symbolic operation is based only on the `state` on which the operation would act.
-It can not be modified by the [`AbstractRepresentation`](@ref) properties of the `Register`s containing the state.
+It can not be modified by the [`QuantumSymbolics.AbstractRepresentation`](@ref) properties of the `Register`s containing the state.

 #### Interface Overview